• Thanksgiving Recipes

 3 cups butter

 • Then add the vanilla, salt, and green food coloring gel.
-Start with 1 teaspoon of gel then add more until it is the color you want.
+Start with 1 teaspoon of gel, then add more until it is the color you want.

-• Once cookies are cooled decorate each one by filling a piping bag with frosting and using a star piping tip to create stars and swirls.
+• Once cookies are cooled, decorate each one by filling a piping bag with frosting and using a star piping tip to create stars and swirls.
 Add sprinkles after frosting each cookie before the frosting dries.

-Colored Candy or Sprinkles as Decoration
+Christmas Candy or Sprinkles

 • To decorate the star topper, coat one of the two smallest cookies with the reserved white frosting then press into a small dish of gold sanding sugar or sprinkles.

-Day 3: Assembly of the tree
+Day 3: Assembly Of The Tree

 • Place a dollop of frosting on the bottom of one of the largest stars, then place on plate or cake stand where it will be displayed.
 This will help it stay in place.